XOP/css-codeguide/src/md/comments.md

 ### To recap

-Finally - a common rule: *do not* rely on your memory or memory of your colleagues.
+Follow a common rule:

+> _Do not_ rely on your memory or memory of your colleagues

-Comment suspicious values.
+Just comment suspicious values.
 Thank yourself later.